 Hybrid students cannot receive credit for the course if they miss more than one class session of a four-time hybrid course, or two class sessions of an eight-time hybrid course.
 A student may drop a Hybrid class before the second class meeting.
 In such cases, the student should complete the "Drop/Add Course" request form in the "Student Request Forms" section of www.nobts.edu/registrar.
-A tuition refund minus a \$20 class drop fee is available for those who drop a Hybrid class before the second class meeting.
+A tuition refund minus a class drop fee is available for those who drop a Hybrid class before the second class meeting.
+See the Graduate Student Fees page in this catalog for the class drop fee.